Although no one really knows when soap was discovered, there are various legends surrounding its beginning.

 The most difficult part of early soapmaking was determining if the lye was the correct strength.
 The “lye water” was considered the proper strength to make soap when an egg or small potato placed in the solution floated about halfway beneath the surface of the solution.
 If the egg or potato floated on top, the lye was too strong.
 If it sank quickly, the lye was too weak.
 Some early soapmakers used goose or chicken feathers to test their lye.
 If a feather inserted in the lye water began to dissolve in it, then the lye water was at the right strength.

 During World War I, commercial soap, as we know it today, came into existence.
 The injuries of war brought an increased need for cleaning agents.
 However, at the same time, the ingredients needed to make soap were scarce.
 German scientists created a new form of "soap" made with various synthetic compounds and as a result, detergents were born.
+By the 1950′s, detergent sales had surpassed soap sales in the United States.

 Most commercial soaps available today are actually detergents, which are made with petroleum by-products.
 Since these "soaps" are detergents, by law cannot be called soap.
 Chances are that when you see a soap called a "body bar," it is not soap at all.